ApryseSDK/sharepoint-integration/README.md

 REACT_APP_ABSOLUTE_URL= <url you can get from step 6>
 ```

+* For your **absolute_url**, in your **sharepoint-extension** project, you can `console.log(this.context.pageContext.web)` to find your absolute_url in ExportToDocCommandSet.ts file
+* To find your **tenant_id**, you can checkout this [link](https://piyushksingh.com/2017/03/06/get-office-365-tenant-id/)

-9. run `npm install`
+6. run `npm install`

-10. Next we must copy the static assets required for WebViewer to run.
+7. Next we must copy the static assets required for WebViewer to run.
 The files are located in `node_modules/@pdftron/webviewer/public` and must be moved into a location that will be served and publicly accessible.
 In React, it will be `public` folder.

 Run the following script from the `/client` folder:

 `node tools/copy-webviewer-files.js`

-11. run `npm run`
+8. Run `npm run start` to start your WebViewer server.
+You can now use the button we added in the first part, which will open a new tab within your WebViewer environment which shows the selected file.